kmi-robots/semantic-map-object-recognition/README.md

 - Pytorch +  Torchvision (CPU-only is enough to run the inference without retraining, for the training we tested the pipeline on CUDA 9)

-- opencv, opencv-contrib, scikit-learn, matplotlib
+- opencv, opencv-contrib, mlxtend, scikit-learn(v.0.21 recommended for compatibility with mlxtend), matplotlib

 - numpy 1.14 or later.
 Make sure to remove links created to the python2 version of numpy by ROS or to keep only one version installed after upgrading.

 - the pattern and requests packages

--

 - nltk and the Wordnet corpus specifically.
 We found that installing through pip was not successful so we suggest the following steps: